 The future is now for integrated, whole-person care

-Opening in fall 2020, the CPHA offers integrated, “whole-person” care aimed at prevention that addresses physical and psychological needs, as well as social determinants (poverty, housing, transportation, food insecurity, etc.) that affect a person’s health and well-being.
+The CPHA offers integrated, “whole-person” care aimed at prevention that addresses physical and psychological needs, as well as social determinants (poverty, housing, transportation, food insecurity, etc.) that affect a person’s health and well-being.
 With research showing that an individual’s health is determined far more by their behavioral, economic, social and environmental conditions than the medical care they receive, it’s an idea whose time has come.

 Dedication to proactive community outreach

-A key component of the CPHA will be outreach to communities in need, using a proactive rather than reactive approach.
+A key component of the CPHA is outreach to communities in need, using a proactive rather than reactive approach.
 Such activities will be driven by WSU’s Population Health OutcomEs aNd Information EXchange (PHOENIX) project, a public health data platform that combines clinical information from Michigan’s statewide health information exchange with geographic, socioeconomic and environmental data.
 PHOENIX will help identify chronic disease “hot spots,” to target specific health interventions to specific areas, measuring and tracking the impact.

 While traditional health care focuses on improving outcomes for “high-risk/high-cost” patients, the CPHA emphasizes earlier intervention focusing on “at-risk” and “rising risk” populations through screenings and preventive care.
 Our goal is to avoid development of future debilitating and costly health conditions by focusing on upstream risk reduction.